 Brecksville City Council last night named Richard E. Mannarino as the city’s new police chief.

-Mannarino, a longtime Brecksville police officer, is taking the place of Dennis A. Kancler, who retired in January.
+Mannarino, a longtime Brecksville police officer, is taking the place of Dennis A. Kancler, .
 Captain Michael J. Carlin, who has served as interim chief during the past few months, was also a candidate for chief.

 Mayor Jerry N. Hruby noted during Tuesday's City Council meeting that either officer would have made a good chief; he mentioned during the committee meetings earlier that evening that the officers’ scores on their exams were extremely close.